This is your Events page.

 is now having Open Speaker meetings

-Wednesday of every month.
+the first Wednesday of every month.

 The Zoom information is on our Online